-- The camera shall be installed at a site with uniform, sufficient lighting, where the person(s) to be counted are fully illuminated. - The camera shall be installed at an entrance or exit with an ideal width of 1 ~ 4 m, where the persons(s) to be counted move toward the lens of the camera in single file.
+- The camera shall be installed at a site with uniform, sufficient lighting, where the person(s) to be counted are fully illuminated. - The camera shall be installed at an entrance or exit with an ideal width of 1 ~ 4 m (3.28 ~ 13.12 ft), where the persons(s) to be counted move toward the lens of the camera in single file.